johannesridho/johannesridho.github.io/content/pages/1--achievements/index.md

 ### F10 Fintech Hackathon Singapore 2018
 [F10 Fintech Hackathon](https://www.f10.ch/fintech-hackathon/singapore2018)
 is an international hackathon hosted by F10 in Singapore.
-In this event, my team built [Patrons](/patrons), a new way to visualize and display financial data by providing personalized virtual experience monitoring using Virtual Reality technology.
+In this event, my team built [Patrons](/patrons), a new way to visualize and display financial data by providing personalized virtual experience monitoring with Virtual Reality technology.
 We were selected as the top 10 in this hackathon.

 ---